-The Company is named as a defendant in a lawsuit by a former employee.
-The suite alleges a breach of his separation agreement with the Company, claiming that the Company refused to allow him to exercise certain stock options between December 1999 and April 2000.
+Medico Case Settled on October 10, 2002 - The Company had been named as a defendant in a lawsuit by a former employee.
+The suit alleged a breach of his separation agreement with the Company, claiming that the Company refused to allow him to exercise certain stock options between December 1999 and April 2000.
 The lawsuit seeks an award of damages and costs.
 On August 16, 2002, the parties reached an agreement in principle to settle the case for a payment of \$2,500 to the former employee by the Company and the complaint was dismissed without prejudice on August 19, 2002.
-The settlement amounts are included in the accrued expenses.
+The settlement agreement was executed and settlement amount of \$2,500 paid on October 10th, 2002.

-On April 12, 2002, another former employee of the Company filed suit against the Company and certain Company employees alleging fraudulent misrepresentation, negligent misrepresentation, breach of employment contract and breach of covenants of good faith and fair dealing.
+Employee Claim Dismissed on July 22, 2002 - On April 12, 2002, another former employee of the Company filed suit against the Company and certain Company employees alleging fraudulent misrepresentation, negligent misrepresentation, breach of employment contract and breach of covenants of good faith and fair dealing.
 This former employee sought damages for three years of lost compensation pursuant to an employment contract allegedly arising from the vesting schedule of the employee's stock option plan.
 Since the employee failed to serve the defendants as required by the Massachusetts Rules of Civil Procedures and the complaint was dismissed without prejudice on July 22, 2002.
-While the applicable stature of limitations has not expired for these alleged claims, the likely outcome of this lawsuit cannot be assessed.

-On October 17, 2002, a former financial advisor of the Company filed threatened suit against the Company alleging the Company filed to pay the advisor the monthly preliminary advisory fee owed to the advisor pursuant to the terms of the parties' March 1, 2001 engagement agreement as amended.
+Threatened Lawsuit in Negotiation - On October 17, 2002, a former financial advisor of the Company threatened suit against the Company alleging the Company filed to pay the advisor the monthly preliminary advisory fee owed to the advisor pursuant to the terms of the parties' March 1, 2001 engagement agreement as amended.
 The threatened lawsuit seeks for a total payment of \$210,000; a \$90,000 minimum advisory fee plus \$120,000 preliminary advisory fee at \$10,000 per month for twelve months beginning October 2001 to October 2002.
 Management, after consultation with the legal counsel, believed that the realistic claim amount should be \$90,000 and intends to defend.
 The Company increased the litigation settlement reserve to \$90,000 at August 31, 2002.
+Negotiations to settle the claim are ongoing and management expects to reach a settlement agreement before the end of the third quarter.